FAQ

 The Agencies are the Government Regulators for these Regulations.
 Their addresses are:

-(a) If the business is registered in England or Wales or if the principle place of business is in England or Wales:
+(a) If the business is registered in England or if the principle place of business is in England:

 Environment Agency (EA)